Guide for Shield Responders

 Your StandbyU practitioner is able to provide comprehensive and holistic planning support for your individual circumstances - you can always contact them on 1800 069 010 or email@example.com.

-If you would like more details about how the Shield works, or would like to be part of the holistic planning process with the device user, please let them, and us, know!
+If you would like more details about how the Shield works, or would like us to be part of the holistic planning conversation with the device user, please let them, and us, know!